 SQ3 was Murphy's and Crowe's first stab towards an adventure game with an open world structure.
 The previous two chapters in the series were both very linear in structure and each area is self-contained the same way the garbage freighter is SQ3.
 The idea to make the second half of the game more free is a nice gimmick, but after you've played for a while, it does become a bit too obvious, that there's nothing much actually going on there.

-Sure, there's good thing in there, like the encounter with Arnoid the Annihilator (guess what series is parodied there), but overall the big star map also feels very empty, especially when the locations like Phleebhut are mostly just empty room space with nothing to do in them.
-Also the whole problem with delivering plot essential information is an issue, as it is a bit too easy to miss.
+Sure, there's a good thing in there, like the encounter with Arnoid the Annihilator (guess what series is parodied there), but overall the big star map also feels very empty, especially when the locations like Phleebhut are mostly just empty room space with nothing to do in them.
+Also, the whole problem with delivering plot essential information is an issue, as it is a bit too easy to miss.

 All that said, I do love the game.
 It has a strong art direction and for the first time in the series, it has a proper soundtrack.
-Back in the day most people heard only the Adlib or Sound Blaster tunes, but it also supported far superior MT-32 sound cards, which brought in real synthetized instruments and sound effects.
+Back in the day, most people heard only the Adlib or Sound Blaster tunes, but it also supported far superior MT-32 sound cards, which brought in real synthesized instruments and sound effects.
 Today, thanks to applications like ScummVM or DosBox it's very simple to play SQ3 sounding like it was meant to be, and what it sounds like is pretty awesome.

-As a title, despite being the 3rd in the series, SQ3 also is pretty safe to pick up even if you're a new player to the series, as it is pretty self contained story: you don't have to know anything about what has happened previously, despite it does begin from the escape vessel Roger ended up at the end of SQ2.
-Besides that, the plot of SQ3 is pretty free of the baggage of the history of the series, so that also makes it a good entry point for new comers.
+As a title, despite being the 3rd in the series, SQ3 also is pretty safe to pick up even if you're a new player to the series, as it is pretty self-contained story: you don't have to know anything about what has happened previously, despite it does begin from the escape vessel Roger ended up at the end of SQ2.
+Besides that, the plot of SQ3 is pretty free of the baggage of the history of the series, so that also makes it a good entry point for newcomers.